 Use your penis.
 You can help keep it in good shape by using it regularly.
 Scientific studies have clearly demonstrated that men who are more sexually active tend to have fewer problems with erectile dysfunction as they age.

-10. Maintain a Healthy Relationship
+10. Maintain A Healthy Relationship

 It takes two to tango, so relationship harmony factors strongly into good sexual functioning just as discord and interpersonal issues can profoundly contribute to ED.
-The mind-body connection is of immense importance to sexual function.
+The mind-body connection is of immense importance in sexual function.

 Get your manhood back and restore the thick, fully engorged, long lasting erections naturally